Municue

 Record Chapter 380 affordability terms before Meadow Road deal closes

-Why now: The April 22 agenda schedules council approval of a $13.5M Chapter 380 grant for The Meadow Project at 8130 Meadow Road, a mixed-income, transit-oriented, and permanent supportive housing development with only one prior council appearance.
+Context: The April 22 agenda schedules council approval of a $13.5M Chapter 380 grant for The Meadow Project at 8130 Meadow Road, a mixed-income, transit-oriented, and permanent supportive housing development with only one prior council appearance.

-What to do: Download the Chapter 380 agreement from the April 22 council backup packet before the vote and document the required affordable unit percentage, covenant duration, and performance repayment triggers — once approved, these terms become Dallas's most recent public benchmark for mixed-income housing subsidies, and the window to negotiate comparable or more favorable terms for a similar project closes once council members can point to the Meadow Road deal as the accepted standard.
+Recommended: Download the Chapter 380 agreement from the April 22 council backup packet before the vote and document the required affordable unit percentage, covenant duration, and performance repayment triggers — once approved, these terms become Dallas's most recent public benchmark for mixed-income housing subsidies, and the window to negotiate comparable or more favorable terms for a similar project closes once council members can point to the Meadow Road deal as the accepted standard.

 Source: City Council — Apr 22, 2026 →